Joshua-Enrico/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 our command must be like this `chown -h betty:holberton _hello`.

 16-If only : following this source https://www.thegeekstuff.com/2012/06/chown-examples/#:~:text=Using%20chown%20%E2%80%9C%E2%80%93from%E2%80%9D%20flag,owned%20by%20a%20particular%20owner.&text=In%20the%20example%20above%2C%20we,tmpfile'%20was%20root%2Ffriends.
-our command must `chown --from = guillaume betty hello`.
+our command must `chown --from=guillaume betty hello`.